JeffersonLab/halla_molpol_sim/variables.md

 | hitVx | 	Creation Z-coordinate of vertex of particles|
 | hitE	| 	Energy of particle [GeV]|
 | hitM	| 	Mass of particle [GeV]|

+## Additional Information

+Information on the detector numbering system can be found in the main README.md file.